Photos & Video

 Ollie Pears has managed to find our shareholders some really great young filly's in the last few years and this daughter of Gutaifan looks like she will be another one.
 She is called 'Gucci' in the yard, as she has already shown that she thinks she's a bit special and is a bit of a showoff!

-This youngster has all the hallmarks of an horse who will start in sprint races, but could get distances up to a mile in time.
+Qwicken has all the hallmarks of a horse who will start in sprint races, but could get distances up to a mile in time.
 Ollie Pears was pleased to have her knocked down to him at the Ascot Sales because she is very well proportioned, has a good eye, and should make up into a good-sized 2YO in summer 2021.
 She already has a decent muscle structure.

 Prospective shareholders should be aware that this filly is from a family of winners - and both her offspring winners did their winning over sprint distances, so we are very hopeful she will be a forward, early sort that can be racing in April or May.